Dynamic error trapping. What is it?

 In the situation described above Mistral's program would have automatically and passively analysed what the engineer was attempting to do and then 'reasoned' there was a mistake.
 The program would have then interrupted the engineer and proposed alternative inputs - in plain English.
 This was a simple example.
 The thousands of others are generally far more intricate and complicated.

 So what is involved in dynamic error trapping?
 It cannot be difficult to program surely?
 Yes it is.
 The key word here is 'dynamic'.
 This means that hundreds of error traps must automatically, synchronously and simultaneously adjust as the calculation develops and indeed as the calculation is edited, changed or even scrapped and restarted altogether.
 The possible permutations of three numbers 1, 2 and 3 arranged in any order and with one or more missing is a few dozen or so.
 Add a fourth and of course the possible permutations then increase to a few hundred.
 Add a fifth and the increase is to tens of thousands.
 When say 40 or 50 inputs are involved then possible permutations approach infinity for all practical purposes.
 After all, it is estimated that just 9 numbers could positively identify the location of every grain of sand on the planet.
-At any depth!
+Including its weight, colour and depth!

 Mistral's AIRWIND Air Conditioning load calculation and COLDWIND refrigeration load calculation programs have to deal with possible inputs involving several hundreds of differs.
 When processing, calculations, data retrievals and 'iteration processes' are performed, unseen, at the astonishing rate of over 170,000 per second!
+We don't know about you but we don't know of any people that are capable of performing calculations at that rate!

 Now please reconsider whether 100% reliable (no point if it's only 99.99% right!) dynamic error trapping might be difficult to achieve.
 Next, ask any of Mistral's imitators if they even understand the question!
 What is important is that Mistral does achieve dynamic scientific error trapping with 100% reliability.
-And has done so for more than twenty five years.
+And has done so for more than thirty years.

 "Bringing the benefits of computerisation to our industry - without the historically associated problems."